Home > Facade > Façade with Rat Trap Bond Brick Masonry

 3. MMT Ferrocement shells: These wafer-like structures are steel-reinforced arched shells with an effective thickness of 2.5cm and they take an equal load of respective R.C.C slabs.
 They effectively reduce the overall cement consumption by 40% and steel consumption by 30%.
 These replace the R.C.C Slab in roofing as they are as strong as 1200 kg/m2

 4. Discarded Scaffolding Pipes for Staircase and Grillwork: The staircase and the grillwork of this house have been made entirely out of scrap scaffolding pipes that have been welded in place.

 5. Oxide: The floor and selected walls have been finished with grey and yellow oxides.

 6. Cane: Cane has been treated and woven together in between the grillwork to act as a partial screen for privacy.

 Project: Pirouette House

-Project location: Maruthamkuzhi, Trivandrum, Kerala
+Project Location: Maruthamkuzhi, Trivandrum, Kerala

-Materials used for facade & fenestration: Rat trap bond brick masonry with Wire-cut machine-made bricks, Scaffolding pipes, Treated Cane.
+Materials used for facade & fenestration: Rat trap bond brick masonry with Wire-cut machine-made bricks, Scaffolding pipes, and Treated Cane.